carpentries-incubator/lc-litsearchr/_episodes/06-interacting-with-r.md

 ~~~
 {: .language-r}

 You can use R to *assign values*, such as a numeric value like 4, and *create objects*.
-We will use the assingment operator to do this.This is the angle bracket (AKA the "less than"" symbol): `<`, which you'll get by pressing **Shift + comma** and the hyphen `-` which is located next to the zero key.
+We will use the assignment operator to do this.This is the angle bracket (AKA the "less than"" symbol): `<`, which you'll get by pressing **Shift + comma** and the hyphen `-` which is located next to the zero key.
 There is no space between them, and it is designed to look like a left pointing arrow `<-`.

 ~~~
 # assign 4 to y by typing this in the console and pressing Enter